splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Example
 --------------------------

-Follow these steps to install Network Explorer.
 In this example, the reducer, the kernel collector, and the Kubernetes collector are configured.
 The cloud collector isn't enabled.

+Follow these steps to install Network Explorer using the Helm chart method:

 #.
 Run the following command to deploy the Helm chart.